llealloo/audiolink/README.md

 - At this point, the installation is done.
 To open your project, you can use the "Open Project" button in the VCC.
 If you want to view the example scene, use the "AudioLink -> Open AudioLink Example Scene" button in the top menu of the editor.

 ### For Avatar Testing
-- Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases
+- Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases.
-- Open the AudioLink folder and drag AudioLinkAvatar into your scene's hierarchy
+- Open the AudioLink folder and drag AudioLinkAvatar into your scene's hierarchy.
-- Under AudioLinkAvatar/AudioLinkInput, add a music track to the AudioClip in the AudioSource
+- Under AudioLinkAvatar/AudioLinkInput, add a music track to the AudioClip in the AudioSource.
   - If you need it louder, duplicate the AudioLinkInput object and increase the volume on that one.
-Make sure Not to adjust the volume on the main AudioLinkInput object - it needs to stay at 0.01
+Make sure Not to adjust the volume on the main AudioLinkInput object - it needs to stay at 0.01.
-- Enter playmode to test your avatar
+- Enter playmode to test your avatar.

 ### For non-VRChat uses
-- Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases
+- Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases.
 - Open the AudioLink folder and drag the AudioLink prefab into your scene's hierarchy.
 It should work out of the box.

 ## Getting started
 After installation, to use AudioLink:
-1. Drag AudioLink prefab into scene
+1. Drag AudioLink prefab into scene.
+For worlds, it is in "Packages/com.llealloo.audiolink/Runtime/AudioLink.prefab".
+For avatars and non-VRChat uses, it is under "Assets/AudioLink/AudioLink.prefab".
-2. Link audio source by dragging the AudioSource gameobject into AudioLink's audio source parameter
+2. Link audio source by dragging the AudioSource gameobject into AudioLink's audio source parameter.
-3. Drag AudioLinkController into scene and drag AudioLink into the controller's "Audio Link" parameter.
+3. Drag AudioLinkController prefab into scene and drag AudioLink into the controller's "Audio Link" parameter.
 4. Click the "Link all sound reactive objects..." button to link everything up.

+If you want to see an example of a scene with AudioLink set up, press the "AudioLink -> Open AudioLink Example Scene" in the top menu of the editor.

 ## Compatible tools / assets
 - [Silent Cel Shading Shader](https://gitlab.com/s-ilent/SCSS) by Silent